East Germany: Economy

 The East German economy began poorly due to the devastation caused by the Second World War - the loss of so many young soldiers, the disruption of business and transportation, the Allied bombing campaigns that decimated cities, and reparations owed to the USSR.
 The Red Army dismantled and transported lots of infrastructure and industrial plants of the Soviet Zone of Occupation to the Soviet Union.
 By the early 1950s, the reparations were paid in agricultural and industrial products; and Lower Silesia, with its coal mines, and Szczecin, an important natural port, were given to Poland by the decision of Stalin and in accordance with the Potsdam Agreement.
 The socialist centrally planned economy of the German Democratic Republic was like that of the USSR.
 In 1950, the GDR joined the COMECON trade bloc.
 In 1985, collective (state) enterprises earned 97% of the net national income.
 To ensure stable prices for goods and services, the state paid 80% of basic supply costs.
-The estimated 1984 per capita income was $9,800 ($22,600 in 2015 dollars) (this is based on an unreal official exchange rate).
+The estimated 1984 per capita income was $9,800 (this is based on an unofficial exchange rate).
+Although the GDR had to pay substantial war reparations to the Soviet Union, its economy became the most successful in the Eastern Bloc.
 In 1976, the average annual growth of the GDP was 5 percent.
 This made the East German economy the richest in all of the Soviet Bloc until reunification in 1990.

 The Trabant automobile was a profitable product made in the German Democratic Republic.